-Thank you for choosing Western Reserve Care Solutions.
-Each member of our paid and volunteer staff is committed to providing compassionate, exceptional care.
+THANK YOU FOR CHOOSING HOSPICE OF THE WESTERN RESERVE Each member of our paid and volunteer staff is committed to providing compassionate, exceptional care.
 We are honored that you and your loved one have placed your trust in us and promise to focus on your priorities, values and goals of care.
 Your care team includes your loved one (the terminally ill person), you and other family caregivers and your hospice care team members.
 Our shared goals are directed by the patient and loved ones.